MKCAMK/Infinity-PSP-TL/README.md

 For the full run:

+0. After cloning the repository, run `git submodule update --init --recursive`.
+This is only required once.

 1. Put your ISO at `iso/Never7-jap.iso`, `iso/Ever17-jap.iso`, or `iso/Remember11-jap.iso`

 2. Set the `GAME` environment variable to `n7`, `e17`, or `r11`, depending on the game you are patching.
 Example: `export GAME=e17`